IN RE: ARBY’S RESTAURANT GROUP, I.N.C. DATA SECURITY LITIGATION

-Karen Hanson Riebel serves as co-lead counsel on behalf of financial institutions who issue credit and debit cards that were used at Arby’s restaurants and subject to the Arby’s data breach.
-Plaintiffs allege that as a result of Arby’s inadequate security and failure to identify and contain data breaches in 2016 and 2017, they were required to cancel and reissue compromised cards, notify customers of the breach, refund fraudulent transactions, increase fraud monitoring, and close accounts.
-This action is pending in the United States District Court for the Northern District of Georgia before the Honorable Amy Totenberg and survived a motion to dismiss in March 2018.
+Karen Hanson Riebel served as co-lead counsel on behalf of financial institutions that issue credit and debit cards used at Arby’s restaurants and subject to Arby’s data breach.
+Plaintiffs alleged that because of Arby’s inadequate security and failure to identify and contain cybersecurity breaches in 2016 and 2017, they were required to cancel and reissue compromised cards, notify customers of the breach, refund fraudulent transactions, increase fraud monitoring, and close accounts.
+This action was pending in the United States District Court for the Northern District of Georgia before the Honorable Amy Totenberg and then the Honorable William Ray and survived a motion to dismiss in March 2018, and settled in 2020.

 IN RE: TARGET CORPORATION CUSTOMER DATA SECURITY BREACH LITIGATION

 Settled: May 2016